 What's the difference between Independent Instructor* and Parent-Led?

 Independent Instructor Classes or Private Lessons: These are classes taught by an independent consultant who is an expert in their field.
 They are willing to come on-site to provide instruction in exchange for payment.
 They do not have children enrolled in HSK.
 They are not volunteers.

 Parent-Led Classes: These are classes taught by parents in the group who are volunteering to teach a class to a group of children.
 This is essential for the co-operative to be able to offer a wide range of classes for everyone.
 The parent teachers and helpers are not paid.
 This helps keep the cost low for everyone.
 Parent-teachers do not have to be experts-- it just takes a willing heart and a positive attitude!

-Paid Nursery: Mom's hour provides a time for all Moms to have fellowship and learning while paid babysitters* watch children (aged 0-3).
+Paid Nursery: Connect hour provides a time for all members to have fellowship and learning while paid babysitters* watch children (aged 0-3).

 *All Independent Instructors and babysitters are independent contractors.
 Homeschool Kingdom does not have any employees.